Dancuo/swagger-editor/README.md

 docker run -d -p 80:8080 swaggerapi/swagger-editor
 ```

-This will run Swagger Editor (in detached mode) on port 80 on your machine, so you can open it by navigating to `http://localhost` in your browser.
+This will run Swedagger (in detached mode) on port 80 on your machine, so you can open it by navigating to `http://localhost` in your browser.

 ### Building and running an image locally